christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 Once it is configured for the current network environment, almost all userspace applications (like Firefox or `apt-get`) can perform all their networking needs using the kernel.
 The kernel implements Ethernet, WiFi, IP, UDP, TCP, packet filtering, NAT-ing and much, much more.
 The Linux kernel is also very capable for use in dedicated networking equipment; it isn't limited to personal computers <Cite id="openwrt" />.
-These applications *only* need userspace processes to reconfigure the kernel to address changing network configurations <Cite id="bootlin_networking" />.
+These applications *only* need userspace processes to reconfigure the kernel to handle changing network configurations <Cite id="bootlin_networking" />.

 May a userspace program *skip* the kernel and implement TCP and other protocols itself?
 Yes, with the `CAP_NET_RAW` capability a process may use a `SOCK_RAW` `AF_PACKET` socket.